Sunbird-cQube/cQube_Workflow/README.md

 - For more information to configure the weights & columns for udise/infrastucture, please refer operational document.

-- Update the diksha parameters(api_url,token,encryption key,dataset name channel_id,org_id) in the file  diksha_parameters.txt configure the udise_config.csv file by filling the required fields in the file diksha_parameters.txt:
+- Update the diksha parameters(api_url,token,encryption key,dataset name channel_id,org_id) in the file  diksha_parameters.txt file by filling the required fields in the file diksha_parameters.txt:

 -  ```cd /development/datasource/diksha/nifi/diksha_parameters.txt```